dxxxxy/EssentialCosmeticsUnlocker/README.md

 ### Notes
 * Use the legacy release `-legacy.jar` which has no mod class, but has shaded mixin.
 This is necessary because functionality changes overtime.
+^ The version of essential from [essential.gg](https://essential.gg/) does not work.
+Please use the [Modrinth](https://modrinth.com/mod/essential/versions?l=fabric) version instead.

 ## Disclaimer
 This is for educational purposes only.
 I am not responsible for any damage caused by this tool.